 Here’s Gerard talking to Allysa about the design of our fruit tree area at Eaglerise Farm and how we design to incorporate vegetable production.

-The Candid Chat continues here and delves into our view of ecology.
+The Candid Chat continues here and delves into our view of ecology and how we can produce ethical, quality food within our ecosystem.

 Eaglerise Farm Fruit Tree Mosaic